Munsieville Beacon of Hope Community Center

 So for over 70 years they took care of this building, using it mostly just for worship.
 Ultimately, however, they wanted it to be a place that served the poor settlement all around them.
 On their own, one small step at a time, they began to renovate the building.
 They began a meals program for hungry neighbors, a sewing center, a home-based care program for the disabled and terminally ill, and an HIV/AIDS program.

-and a computer lab so they could have an after-school drop-in center where hungry kids can have a meal and the opportunity to study, sharpen their computer skills, research, and read in a safe, warm, and loving environment.
+In 2016 Side by Side partnered with them by providing resources for a large kitchen so they could have an after-school drop-in center where hungry kids can have a meal in a safe, warm and loving environment.

 Pastor Bradley Stoffels, Senior Pastor of Hilton Church had a simple question, “Will you help?”